-FusionDirector is deployed on existing OSs of customers: CentOS 7.6 and FusionOS 22.0.
+FusionDirector is deployed on existing OSs of customers: CentOS 7.6, FusionOS 22.0, and FusionOS 23.0.
+Packages for x86 and ARM architecture are provided.

 • In the following deployment mode, a database and an OS are contained in the FusionDirector installation package and do not need to be prepared by customers.